Skip to content

 SSL certificate: why your website needs HTTPS

-3 min read below · WebYes knowledge base
+7 min read below · WebYes knowledge base

 An SSL certificate encrypts traffic between visitor and website.
 Read how HTTPS works, which certificate types exist and how to check your site.

-• How does SSL/TLS work in short?
+• How does SSL/TLS work in practice?

 • Which types of certificates exist?

-• Enforcing HTTPS with HSTS
+• Enforcing HTTPS: redirect and HSTS

-• Common mistakes
+• Common mistakes and how to prevent them

 • Related articles